trisulnsm/docker/README.md

 3.  `--no-ids` : Do not run a second IDS analysis pass over the PCAP file.
 This option must be used only with the `--pcap` option
 4. `--webserver-port <port-number>` : Run the container webserver instance on this port.
 Default is 3000
 5. `--websockets-port <port-number>` : Use this port for websockets.
 This is needed for the real time features of Trisul.
+6. `--timezone <TZ>` : example `--timezone Asia/Kolkata` the names are the standard ones found in zoneinfo file

 Developers